 Limited visibility into inventory levels created several challenges for Verizon, including delays in productions, inadequately stocking vehicles, and long inaccurate cycle counts.
 The management team knew there was overspending on inventory and over-allocating resources for more extended cycle counting.

-Implementing an automated inventory management system with RFID technology and Apptricity’s IoT-connected I-Connect Controller gave Verizon the tools they needed to cut overspending and reduce hours spent in cycle counting.
-Before the implementation, Verizon cycle-counts would span multiple days and be subject to manual, error-prone methods.
-After implementing the Apptricity system, Verizon experienced a 40% reduction in cycle-counting time and achieved total visibility into stock numbers.
-This visibility allowed Verizon to locate their inventory and count it accurately, drastically cutting the overstocking level that took place and reducing the time spent during a cycle count, along with the resources required.
+Implementing Apptricity’s automated inventory management system integrated IoT technology gives Verizon the tools they need to cut overspending and reduce hours spent in cycle counting.
+Before the implementation, Verizon cycle counts would span multiple days and risk manual, error-prone methods.
+After implementing the Apptricity solution, Verizon saved $2.8 billion in inventory procurement costs.
+Increased visibility has allows the Verizon team the ability to locate their inventory and count it accurately, drastically cutting the overstocking level that took place and reducing the labor hours spent during a cycle count by 90%.

 Apptricity’s Connected Service Vehicle solution is installed in 4,000 trucks; Verizon has gained insight into each trucks’ location and onboard inventory.
 With the data collected, Apptricity integrated with Verizon’s SAP system for real-time data updates to keep it current with the newest scans.
 Apptricity tracks over $9 billion of inventory providing automatic updates every 5 minutes.